kanishka-28/Foodie-merged/food-app-backend/readme.md

 so that nodemon and babel was installed

-## made with ♥ by Kanishka Gour and Samarth Singh
+## made by Samarth Singh and Kanishka Gou